l-mb/l-mb.github.io/content/2025-07-31-the-AImperors-new-clothes.md

-[Over on LinkedIn I have argued that this is another case of holding the tool wrong](https://www.linkedin.com/pulse/dont-direct-your-users-chat-bots-support-lars-marowsky-br%C3%A9e-pcgoe/) and that it can be done right, but the current common approach is simply infuriating.
+[Over on LinkedIn I have argued that this is another case of holding the tool wrong](https://www.linkedin.com/pulse/dont-direct-your-users-chat-bots-support-lars-marowsky-br%C3%A9e-pcgoe/) and that it should be done better and how.

-#### Facts can't be trusted
+But the current common approach is simply infuriating: it focuses only on cost reduction for the provider, at the expense of the consumer. and not on better outcomes for the consumer.

+#### Facts?

-You have got to double-check every thing the generated response claims, because you only get back a statistically likely answer relative to the data the system was trained on, plus some intentional randomness.
+You have to double-check every thing the generated response claims, because you only get back a statistically likely answer relative to the data the system was trained on, plus some intentional randomness.
+Not facts the system looked up in response to your query.

-(This may be particularly annoying to people in whose work and interests facts very much do matter, and if I may be so snarky, I think a lot of the LLM hype is generated by people who operate in spheres where the shared reality is more subject to negotiation.)
+This may be particularly annoying to people in whose work and interests facts and all details very much do matter.
+And if I may be so snarky, I think a lot of the LLM hype is generated by people who operate in spheres where the shared reality is more subject to negotiation.

 The same is pretty much true for most other (generative) AI use cases, from image generation to text transcripts and voice: that they appear